 Reduce Stress and Improve Productivity

-Based on a study conducted by Dr. Virginia Lohr of Washington State University: A computer program which tests productivity and induces stress presented 100 symbols to participants and took time-measured readings of their reactions.
+Based on a study conducted by Dr. Virginia Lohr of Washington State University about the health benefits of plants: A computer program which tests productivity and induces stress presented 100 symbols to participants and took time-measured readings of their reactions.
 Plants present and not present were the only variables that participants experienced.
 Subject reaction time in the presence of plants was 12% faster than when plants were not present.
 In addition, blood pressure readings taken during the study showed that visual exposure to plant settings can produce significant recovery from stress within 5 minutes.

 Create Positive Emotions and Improve Focus